The Magic of Heart-Centered Living

 You are allowed to reset.

-You are allowed to return.
+You are allowed to return to yourself.

 Releasing low vibrations is not about becoming perfect.